section-engineering-education/engineering-education/content/articles/complete-guide-to-dealing-with-missing-values-in-python/index.md

 #### Missing not at Random (MNAR)
 When data are MNAR, the missing data is always linked to the unobserved data, which means the missing data is linked to things or events that the researcher can't measure.

-Complete case analysis of a data set with MNAR data can be biased, because the missing data sources aren't counted.
+Complete case analysis of a data set with MNAR data can be biased because the missing data sources aren't counted.
 This means that this issue can't be addressed in the analysis, which means that this fact will skew your conclusion about the effect of the data set.

 Missing not at random is the only information that is lacking, other than the previously listed categories.